The Best Chic Flattering Eyewear for People Over 50

-Choosing frames that suit your facial features is important.
+Choosing frames that suit different face shapes can be a challenge.
 You don’t want the glasses to overpower your face or features.
-You want to select the frames that are most flattering for your face shape and your own personal style.
-Here is a handy guide with the basics on which glass shapes work for what face shape.
-This video on How to find your face shape on You Tube here is very helpful as well.
+You want to select the frames that are the most flattering for your face shape, skin tone, and your own personal style.
+Here is a handy guide with the basics on which glass shapes work for what face shape (round, oval,heart ,diamond, triangle or square face shape.
+This video on How to find your face shape on You Tubeis very helpful as well.

 In my research, I found a lot of contradictions on what you should and should not wear.
-The idea is to keep your look modern and fresh.
-No glasses on chains or “coke bottle glasses” that scream grandma if you are looking for a youthful look.
+The idea is to keep your look modern, fresh, and true to your own style.
+No glasses on chains or “coke bottle glasses” that scream grandma if you are looking for a current look.
 Think of your eyewear as an accessory.
 If you can afford a few pairs go for it.
-Here are some tips from my friend Kyla from Specs by Kyla:
+If you are local you need to head to Specs by Kyla.
+She is extremely knowledgeable and stands behind her work.
+Here are some tips from my friend Kyla who was kind enough to offer her advice.

 A few fit rules, with plastic frames which have no nosepads, we want to make sure the frame rests evenly and solidly on the sides of your nose and bridge with no gaps or play/movement.
 The more centered your eye is in the lens, the better, especially if you have a higher prescription.
 We want the temples (side pieces) to line up flush with the side of your face, not splaying out as they go back.
 The curve of the temples should line up well with the curve of your ear, this will help prevent slipping and this can also be adjusted by an optician.
 With metal frames, you will typically have nosepads on your bridge which can also be fit and adjusted.
 Metal frames can be better for those who have a narrow or flatter bridge.